Temple for protector of the two-thousand-year-old Kallanai

 A very strange spot for a temple

-[About the drawing of temple: The drawing of the temple which I had drawn here is from the front of the temple from the hall.
-The gopuram of the temple had been drawn as I had seen from the steps that lead to temple.
+[About the drawing of the temple: The drawing of the temple which I had drawn here is from the front of the temple from the hall.
+The gopuram of the temple had been drawn as I had seen from the steps that lead to the temple.
 I had put them together in this drawing, as the temple would be visible when the front hall is not there.]

 Sri Jaya Veera Anjaneya